mimblewimble/grin-rfcs/text/0000-fix-fees.md

 They are not even linear; the fees required for the aggregate of two transactions is not necessarily equal to the sum of required fees.
 The current (and foreseeable) low price of Grin makes spamming the UTXO set rather cheaper than desired.
+Fee overpaying for higher priority to be included in full blocks fails when aggregated with minimal fee transactions.

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation